 There are around 1130 SEND students and pupils, although numbers change due to social services’ client requirements.

 The transport team is also responsible for around 96 After School Club pupils.
 In addition, it manages journeys for about 4,500 looked after children (LAC) each month, plus around 2,000 adult journeys a month.

 It has over 1,000 active taxi contracts running each day (includes, LAC, respite, older people and SEND transport).
 These are contracted to reputable, licensed operators who agree to the county council’s terms and conditions.
 The taxi companies are responsible for recruiting drivers and passenger assistants.

-At the June/July SEND Transport network meetings, transport manager Sue Eagle told parents that recruiting suitable staff to work the limited, term-time hours was very difficult, so that is why some contracts go to out of county providers.
-Certain areas of the county have no local firms who will employ PAs which again is why they are contracted out to a wider area.
+Recruiting suitable staff to work the limited, term-time hours can be very difficult, so that is why some contracts go to out-of-county providers.
+Certain areas of the county have no local firms who will employ PAs – which, again, is why they are contracted out to a wider area.

 Good to knows ...

 Contracts have to be reviewed every three years and re-tendering is now on an individual school (not geographical) basis and will start only at the beginning of the academic year to give everyone more time to plan and communicate any changes.